 In addition to the meeting the needs of children who walk through the door, CARE House provides community education to prevent child and sexual abuse in our community.

-Campaign for a new CARE House
+A brand new CARE House

-- Two sound-proof, child-friendly interview and observation rooms for forensic interviews
+Two sound-proof, child-friendly interview and observation rooms

 During the 2011-2012 fiscal year, CARE House: